jaeakle/jaeakle/README.md

 - 📓 Currently studying Introduction to Software Engineering, Operating Systems, Security for Marginalized Groups, and Internet Networking Technologies

-- 🌱 I’m learning about creating packages for conda
+- 🌱 I’m learning about modding the Linux Kernel

 <br/>